Biddeston, Queensland: History

-Crosshill State School opened on 9 August 1880 and closed on 1940.
+Crosshill State School opened on 9 August 1880 and closed in 1940.

 A postal receiving office opened on 1 February 1882 and was upgraded to a post office on 1 July 1927.
 During that time it was run by the Anderson family of Biddeston Farm, which is probably the origin of the district name.
 The post office closed on 5 January 1965.

 The town reserve was established on 26 August 1890.

 In 1880, a 10-acre block of land on the Oakey-Southbrook Road was aside for a school.
 However, it was not until 14 October 1919 that the Biddeston State School finally opened, but with only a tent for a schoolroom for the 14 children enrolled under teacher Margaret Cecilla Cloherty Anderson.
 It was not until 10 October 1921 that the Education Department built a one-room timber building to replace the tent.
 Despite growing enrolment numbers, the Education Department would not enlarge the building apart from the addition of a verandah in 1927.
 It was not until 1954 that a second school room was built.
 A pre-school was added in 1986.

-In the 2011 census, Biddeston had a population of 328 people.
+Burton Provisional School opened on 22 February 1900.
+On 1 January 1909, it became Burton State School.
+It closed on 5 December 1944.
+It was at 1840 Toowoomba Cecil Plains Road (27.5494°S 151.7531°E).

 Biddeston was the site of the Biddeston Murders that took place on 2 March 2015 when a grandfather killed his pregnant daughter and grandson.